speakeasy-api/openapi-directory/SDKs/github.com/api.github.com/1.1.4/typescript/README.md

 * `reposAddUserAccessRestrictions` - Add user access restrictions
 * `reposCheckCollaborator` - Check if a user is a repository collaborator
 * `reposCheckVulnerabilityAlerts` - Check if vulnerability alerts are enabled for a repository
+* `reposCodeownersErrors` - List CODEOWNERS errors
 * `reposCompareCommits` - Compare two commits
+* `reposCreateAutolink` - Create an autolink reference for a repository
 * `reposCreateCommitComment` - Create a commit comment
 * `reposCreateCommitSignatureProtection` - Create commit signature protection
 * `reposCreateCommitStatus` - Create a commit status
 * `reposCreateDeployKey` - Create a deploy key
 * `reposCreateDeployment` - Create a deployment
+* `reposCreateDeploymentBranchPolicy` - Create a deployment branch policy
 * `reposCreateDeploymentStatus` - Create a deployment status
 * `reposCreateDispatchEvent` - Create a repository dispatch event
 * `reposCreateForAuthenticatedUser` - Create a repository for the authenticated user